I failed to transform the enterprise

 Long Story Short

-I am open for new opportunities, preferentially hybrid.
+I am open to new opportunities, preferably hybrid.

 If your office is physically based near Vancouver, BC then that would be a major plus for me, since immigrating there is a distant life goal.